Wheal Maid and Poldice Valley circular walk

 Taylor's engine house was constructed in 1826 and is one of largest and oldest surviving pumping engine houses in Cornwall.
 Unfortunately, expansion of the shaft throat has caused some serious structural damage.
 It has a large detached stack but all that remains of the boiler house on the side of the engine house is humped, disturbed ground extending to the rear.

-7. At the junction beside the sign, turn left and follow the path through a kissing gate.
-Bear right to follow the path past a waymark until it emerges onto a track.
+7. At the junction beside the sign, turn left and follow the path through the remains of a kissing gate.
+Follow the path past a waymark until it emerges onto a track.
 Bear left onto this and follow it a few paces until it forks.

 There are records of Wheal Maid (also known as Wheal Maiden) being worked in the 1770s and by 1780 it had been amalgamated into the Great Consolidated Mines.
 It is shown on a map from 1819 stretching to a depth of 130 fathoms below the drainage adit and profits from 1800-1840 are said to have reached £200,000 which is equivalent to around £20 million today.
 The mine was still producing copper and tin in 1865 as part of St Day United Mines but was making a loss by this point.
 Some exploratory mining was done in the mid-1980s of the interconnecting network of mines in the area which also involved connecting these to Wheal Jane.